ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 ```

 We have our ubuntu container with id `5918a86e9463` running.
-Next step is to connect to our docker container, edit the suders file and insert details for boba_fett to be able to issue commands with sudo without entering his password(which we don't know).
+Next step is to connect to our docker container, edit the `sudoers` file and insert details for `boba_fett` to be able to issue commands with sudo without entering his password(which we don't know).

 ```
 boba_fett@metasploitable3-ub1404:~$ docker exec -it 5918a86e9463 /bin/bash